What are Ocean Currents?

 1.5 Californian Current

-Californian current is flowing towards the south along the west coast of the U.S.A. between 48° N and 23° N latitudes.
+The Californian current is flowing towards the south along the west coast of the U.S.A. between 48° N and 23° N latitudes.
 It is a cold current that exhibits a great amount of upwelled water.
 When it enters the region of Trade winds, it is deflected to the right and joins the equatorial current.

 1.6 Peru Current

-1.7 El Nino or Countercurrent
+1.7 El Niño or Countercurrent

-It is a warm counter ocean current of the Pacific equatorial waters flowing southward at 400 m depth
+It is a warm counter ocean current of the Pacific equatorial waters flowing southward at a depth of 400 m to a distance of about 180 km.

 1.8 West Wind Drift